MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/dashboard/creating-and-managing-organizations.md

 To leave an organization, click on your avatar and navigate to **Settings**.
 From there, select **Organizations**.
 There you can click **Leave** on any organization you belong to.

+> [!NOTE]
-**Note:** If you the sole 'Admin' of an organization, you cannot leave the organization.
-You can either promote another collaborator to 'Admin' or delete the organization.
+> If you the sole 'Admin' of an organization, you cannot leave the organization.
+You can either promote another collaborator to 'Admin' or delete the organization.**

 ## Deleting an organization

 To delete an organization, select the organization, and then click on **Manage**.
 From there, click on **Delete Organization**.

+> [!NOTE]
-**Note:** Only organization 'Admins' can delete organizations.
+> Only organization 'Admins' can delete organizations.**